amoshydra/pc-remote/README.md

 #### Setting up
 ```
-npm run setup
+npm install
 npm start
 ```
 This project uses robot.js and electron.
 Additional step is needed to install the dependency.
-`npm run setup` will install all project dependencies via `npm install`, then rebuild the binary of robot.js.
+A postinstall script is provided to automatically rebuild the binary of robot.js after performing `npm install`.

+/* yarn is not supported in this repo

 #### Developing
 ```